shoproizoshlo/bd-cake-react/README.md

 ### The challenge

 Users should be able to:
 - interact with candles on the screen
-- privary action involves blowing into the microphone to simulate blowing out candles
+- private action involves blowing into the microphone to simulate blowing out candles

 ### Screenshot